 In managing risk from changes in foreign exchange and maintaining risk at the level prescribed by the Bank's policy, the Bank tries to match the currency of the funding source with that of loans, or to employ derivative instruments for foreign exchange risk hedging.
-Risk limits are determined by product and risk type using such approaches as FX net open position limit, Greek limit, Value-at-Risk (VaR) limit, and stop loss trigger.
+Risk limits are determined by product and risk type using such approaches as FX net open position limit, Greek limit, VaR limit, and stop loss trigger.
 Daily mark-to-market on the foreign exchange is also conducted.
-Furthermore, stress test is periodically conducted, the results of which are thoroughly analysed.
+Furthermore, stress testing is periodically conducted, the results of which are thoroughly analysed as per the prescribed schedule.